-- Uses the Behavioural Finance process that is based on investments in stocks with specific style characteristics, such as value, quality and momentum. - Applies a disciplined, bottom-up investment approach to stock selection. - Seeks to identify high dividend yielding securities that are fundamentally sound.
+- Uses the Behavioural Finance process that is based on investments in stocks with specific style characteristics, such as value, quality and - Applies a disciplined, bottom-up investment approach to stock selection. - Seeks to identify high dividend yielding securities that are fundamentally

-ESG approach Seeks to assess the risks presented by certain environmental, social and governance factors.
-While these particular risks are considered, securities of issuers presenting such risks may be purchased and retained by the Sub-Fund.
+ESG approach Seeks to assess the negative impact presented by certain environmental, social and governance factors on issuers in which the Sub-Fund may invest.
+While these factors are considered, securities of issuers which may be negatively impacted may be purchased and retained by the

-Benchmark MSCI Europe Index (Total Return Net).
-For currency hedged Share Classes, the benchmark is hedged to the Share Class currency.
+Benchmark MSCI Europe Index (Total Return Net), For currency hedged Share Classes, the benchmark is hedged to the Share Class currency.